Rahuldrabit/Genetic_algorithm/README.md

-# Genetic Algorithm Framework
+# Genetic Algorithm Framework (C++)

-A comprehensive C++ implementation of genetic algorithms with support for multiple representation types and optimization operators.
+A reusable C++ genetic algorithm framework you can embed in any application.
+It exposes a small, modern C++ API and ships with a rich set of crossover, mutation, and selection operators.

 ## 🚀 Features